Los Angeles Chapter 13 Bankruptcy Attorneys

 The unsecured debtors receive a payment that reflects what the debtor could reasonably afford.
 A limitation of a Chapter 13 Plan is that it is required to pay the unsecured debts at least as much as the creditors would have received if the debtors non exempt assets had been liquidated under a Chapter 7 bankruptcy.
 This can be payment in full, a percentage of the claims, or even under the appropriate situations, nothing.

-Work with an experienced bankruptcy attorney to help you structure a monthly payment plan that is manageable.
+Work with an experienced Los Angeles Chapter 13 attorney to help you structure a monthly payment plan that is manageable.

 Is Chapter 13 Bankruptcy Right for Me?